sophielansweeper/embedded-workflow-builder-docs/README.md

 ### White-label phrases

-This project avoids using phrases like "Prismatic" "integration builder" or "instance".
+This project avoids using phrases like "Prismatic", "integration builder" or "instance".
 You have words you use internally to describe your company and the workflow builder.

-Copy the directory `site-config.example` to `site-config` and fill in your values for each field in `site-config/site-config.ts`.
+Copy the directory `site-config.example` to `site-config` and fill in your values for each field in `site-config/index.ts`.
 Your company's name and other details will replace placeholders in documentation markdown files.

 ### Add your own favicon and logo (optional)